-2. Import the image dataset of network ports: Unzip the downloaded dataset file.
-Click the [Import] button in the upper left corner, select [Folder], and import the image dataset.
+2. Import the image data of network ports: Unzip the downloaded file.
+Click the [Import/Export] button in the upper left corner, select [Import Folder], and import the image folder.
 The pins in the images can be deformed, fractured, or intact.